Fazliddin-pro/Django-React.Stripe_Payment/README.md

 - **React** – Frontend for a dynamic UI.
 - **Stripe API** – Payment gateway for processing transactions.

-This project is a scalable and extendable solution for handling online payments.
+This project is a scalable and extendable solution for handling online payments and another things.
 More features will be added over time!